streamlit/docs/content/library/advanced-features/execution-model/architecture.md

 ---
-title: Understanding Streamlit's server-client architecture
+title: Understanding Streamlit's client-server architecture
 slug: /develop/concepts/architecture/architecture
 ---

-# Understanding Streamlit's server-client architecture
+# Understanding Streamlit's client-server architecture

-Streamlit apps have a server-client structure.
+Streamlit apps have a client-server structure.
 The Python backend of your app is the server.
 The frontend you view through a browswer is the client.
 When you develop an app locally, your computer runs both the server and the client.
 If someone views your app across a local or global network, the server and client run on different machines.
-If you intend to share or deploy your app, it's important to understand this server-client structure to avoid common pitfalls.
+If you intend to share or deploy your app, it's important to understand this client-server structure to avoid common pitfalls.

 ## Python backend (server)